Brad Sykes: Biography

-Sykes currently lives in Los Angeles with his wife, producer Josephina Sykes, where they operate Nightfall Pictures, a development and production company.
+Sykes lives in Los Angeles with his wife, producer Josephina Sykes, where they operate Nightfall Pictures, a development and production company they started in 2004.
 Sykes published his first book "Terror in the Desert: Dark Cinema of the American Southwest" (McFarland and Co.) in 2018.
+In 2023, Brad's second book Neon Nightmares - L.A.
+Thrillers of the 1980-s, is published by Bear Manor Media, a book dedicated to the neo noir off the beaten paths movies shot in the City of Angels.